-Some Erg Chigaga dunes are over 100 m high with an area of approximately 35 km by 15 km; it is the largest and wildest erg in Morocco.
+Some Erg Chigaga dunes are over 100 m high with an area of approximately 35 km by 15 km; it is Morocco’s largest and wildest erg.

 I love Erg Chegaga because it’s such a wild experience.
 You can be alone in the desert, and meet the sunset without seeing other travellers around.
-The M’hamid town itself is a unique experience.
-Even for me, living in Morocco for 7 years, this place was exotic and had different vibes.
-I felt more like on another planet where time and regular life doesn’t exist.
+The town of M’hamid itself is a unique experience.
+Having been in Morocco for 7 years, I thought this place was exotic and had different vibes.
+I felt more like I was on another planet where time and regular life didn’t exist.

 How to get to Erg Chegaga dunes?

 First – M’hamid town